-The Funeral Pall is a reminder of our Baptism into the Christian Community and now of our Baptism into our new life with Christ.
-We encourage family members to take part in placing the pall on the casket at the beginning of the Funeral Liturgy and assist in its removal as the body is about to be removed from the Church.
+The Funeral Pall is a reminder of our Baptism into the death and resurrection of Christ.
+We welcome family members to take part in placing the pall on the casket at the beginning of the Funeral Liturgy and assist in its removal as the body is about to be removed from the Church.